PiggyArchive/PiggyAuth/README.md

 # PiggyAuth
-PiggyAuth a safe and feature-rich auth plugin for Minecraft: PE v1.0.4, with Async. <br>
+PiggyAuth is a safe and feature-rich auth plugin for Minecraft: PE v1.0.4, with Async. <br>

 ## Information
  - The many features of this plugin can be viewed [here](https://github.com/MCPEPIG/PiggyAuth/wiki/Features)